newrelic/node-newrelic/README.md

 * `NEW_RELIC_IGNORING_RULES`: A list of comma-delimited patterns:
   `NEW_RELIC_IGNORING_RULES='^/socket\.io/\*/xhr-polling,ignore_me'` Note that
   currently there is no way to escape commas in patterns.
 Defaults to empty.
-* `NEW_RELIC_TRACER_TOP_N`: How many different named requests to track for transaction tracing.
+* `NEW_RELIC_TRACER_TOP_N`: Increase this number to increase the diversity of slow transaction traces sent to New Relic.
+Defaults to 1.
 See the description in `lib/config.default.js`, as this feature is exceedingly hard to summarize.
 * `NEW_RELIC_HOST`: Hostname for the New Relic collector proxy.
 You shouldn't need to change this.
 * `NEW_RELIC_PORT`: Port number on which the New Relic collector proxy